Web8080/AI_Architecture_for_Humanoid_Robot_Assistant/README.md

 **A State-of-the-Art Embodied AI System for Humanoid Robotics**

 > **Note:** This system is designed for benign applications including search & rescue, healthcare assistance, industrial inspection, and research platforms.
 The architecture prioritizes safety, explainability, and human-centered design.
+Overall Readiness: ~25% for Complete Physical Robot

 ##  Project Overview